knsd/iso4217.rs/README.md

 ```

-Or retrieve a currency by its alpha3 code:
+Retrieve a currency by its alpha3 code:

 ```rust
 ...